-13. OTHER CONSIDERATIONS
+12. OTHER CONSIDERATIONS

-13.1.
-Project constructability
+12.1.
+Project Constructability

-We will consider the constructability of proposed additions, replacements or modifications to the transmission system as part of our system planning process.
-In particular we will consider:
+ATC will consider the constructability of proposed additions, replacements or modifications to the transmission system as part of the company's system planning process.
+In particular ATC will consider:

-- 1. Whether addition, replacement or modification of a transmission line, transformer or other facility would result in violation of the System Performance Criteria, and - 2.
-Whether addition, replacement or modification of a transmission line, transformer or other facility precludes the ability of ATC Operations to conduct maintenance activities on other transmission facilities.
+- 1) Whether addition, replacement or modification of a transmission line, transformer or other facility would result in violation of the System Performance Criteria, and - Whether addition, replacement or modification of a transmission line, transformer or other facility precludes the ability of ATC Operations to conduct maintenance activities on other transmission facilities.

-13.2.
-Multiple contingency planning
+12.2.
+Multiple Contingency Planning

-There may be circumstances, however, where the risk to ATC and/or ATC customers of a multiple contingency event is sufficiently severe to warrant consideration for planning purposes.
+There may be circumstances, where the risk to ATC and/or ATC customers of a multiple contingency event is sufficiently severe to warrant consideration for planning purposes.
 Examples of such an event would include:

-- 1. The loss of a transmission facility during the period of maintenance or repair of another transmission facility and/or, - 2.
-A multiple contingency arising from a common cause, such as a fire, flood, lightning etc., and/or a highly probable multiple contingency based on historical observance where studies indicate that there is potential for Adverse Reliability Impact, - 3.
-Failure of a transmission structure supporting multiple circuits. - 4.
-The loss of two transformers that are connected through a common breaker.
+- 1) The loss of a transmission facility during the period of maintenance or repair of another transmission facility - 2) A multiple contingency arising from a common cause, such as a fire, flood, lightning etc., and/or a highly probable multiple contingency based on historical observance where studies indicate that there is potential for Adverse Reliability Impact - 3) Failure of a transmission structure supporting multiple circuits

-We will consider the relative probability and consequences of certain selected multiple contingency scenarios to determine whether to apply a multiple contingency standard.
+4) The loss of two transformers that are connected through a common breaker ATC will consider the relative probability and consequences of certain selected multiple contingency scenarios to determine whether to apply a multiple contingency standard.